#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 We have a once-in-a-generation opportunity to reform a criminal justice system that has grown too big, too unfair, and too brutal.
 We catalyze new and unlikely partnerships, elevate proven solutions, amplify the voices of those directly impacted by the system, and popularize a new, humanizing narrative of justice, redemption, and transformation.

-#cut50, an initiative of The Dream Corps, is a national bipartisan effort to smartly and safely reduce America’s incarcerated population by 50 percent over the next 10 years.
+#cut50, an initiative of The Dream Corps, is a national bipartisan effort to reduce the number of people in our prisons and jails while making our communities safer.

 The Dream Corps helps cutting-edge initiatives grow big enough to impact millions of lives.
 We support economic, environmental and criminal justice innovators – all under one roof.
 Our shared platform helps leaders create synergies, leapfrog obstacles and maximize impact.
 View our 2015 Year-End Report here.

-Van Jones, Speaker Newt Gingrich, and Attorney General Eric Holder at the Bipartisan Summit on Criminal Justice Reform in Washington, D.C.
+Van Jones, Former Speaker Newt Gingrich, and Former Attorney General Eric Holder at the 2015 Bipartisan Summit on Criminal Justice Reform in Washington, D.C.

 We envision a criminal justice system that recognizes the humanity of the 2.2 million people currently behind bars in America and moves toward compassion and treatment rather than punishment and incarceration.
 With empathy, understanding, and love we can build the political will needed to rectify the damage caused by the incarceration industry on individuals, families and our society.

 Our justice system is a human rights catastrophe and one of the biggest moral crises of our time. — Van Jones